Having more fun than a human being should be allowed to have Rush Limbaugh glued to the golden EIB microphone.

 There is no way any of this could ever succeed.

-And I don't think anybody officially is ever going to say that because then if you throw out the diplomatic solution as a possibility, there's only one other thing can happen.
+And I don't think anybody officially is ever going to say that because then if you throw out the diplomatic solution as a possibility, there's only one other thing that can happen.

-There has to be a military solution, and sadly, that is the only way.
+There has to be a military solution.

-And if we were living insane times, the solution to this would be our ally winning.
+And if we were living in sane times, the solution to this would be our ally winning.

 The solution would be us helping our ally win.